 Now, the goal is to further develop your interactive experience and to practice the type of 2-point perspective sketching that is typically used in product concept ideation.

 Your work should be coordinated with your team to move the project forward, but your sketches will be graded

 Each team member will individually propose three conceptual designs or variations for their chosen game/gag/effect.
 These concept sketches should be more detailed, advancing the design over what might see in a storyboard.
-You might choose to develop concepts for 3 different elements or props in the storyboard experience (say a tricorder, medical station, and injection device for a sick-bay experience), or three very different variations for the design of a single element in your team's storyboard (e.g., three different interpretations/implementations of a teleporter).
+You might choose to develop concepts for 3 different elements or props in the storyboard experience (say a hidden door, spying picture, or suit of armor for a mystery den), or three very different variations for the design of a single element in your team's storyboard (e.g., three different interpretations/implementations of a suit of armor).

 While working on your concepts, be sure to keep user experience, human requirements in mind.
 Try to be innovative.

 Each team member is expected to submit 3 concept sketches—your preferred embodiment direction for each of your three variations and a new storyboard that incorporates your concept.
-Each team member should work on their own ideas indiviudally but you are encouraged to use team members as sounding boards while doing your work/.
+Each team member should work on their own ideas individually but you are encouraged to use team members as sounding boards while doing your work.

 Prepare your submission